 In this introduction to Bachata, you’ll learn how to hold your partner.
 The leader and follower will set up facing each other.
-To achieve a good dance hold, the man’s right hand is placed just below the lady’s left shoulder blade.
-The lady will put her left hand on his upper right arm.
-At this point, the man’s left hand will clasp lady’s right hand, palms together, at the lady’s eye level.
-An alternative hold will be to stand in a more open position and hold each other’s hands like this.
+To achieve a good dance hold, the leader’s right hand is placed just below the follower’s left shoulder blade.
+The follower will put the left hand on the leader’s right arm.
+At this point, the leader’s left hand will clasp the follower’s right hand, palms together.
+An alternative position is to face each other using a two-hand hold, like this.

 Is that all there is to it?